MicrosoftDocs/power-platform/power-virtual-agents/data-location.md

 ## Supported locales and formats

 Chatbots built with Power Virtual Agents will understand and display content that is locally relevant to the user.
-Localized handling and formats are based on the end-user's browser locale setting, and includes:
+Localized handling and formatting are based on the end user's browser locale setting, and includes:
 * Date and time
 * Numbers
 * Zip or postal code